Zeroth-Order Adaptive Neuron Alignment Based Pruning without Re-Training: Introduction

 \section{Introduction}

-In recent times, Large Language Models (LLMs) have shown incredible performance over several language tasks \cite{wei2022chain,min2023recent,chang2024survey}.
-However, their performance usually improves with their sizes (i.e., the number of trainable parameters), which in turn is proportional to the computational cost of training and then using such models.
-One way to reduce this cost is through \emph{network pruning}, i.e., applying algorithms that remove parameters while minimizing performance degradation.
-This approach has been extensively studied on Convolutional Neural Networks (CNNs) \cite{frankle2018lottery,lee2018snip,wang2020picking,evci2020rigging}, but nowadays the focus has shifted towards pre-trained models \cite{touvron2023llama,touvron2023llama2,jiang2023mistral}.
+In recent times, Large Language Models (LLMs) have shown incredible performance over several language tasks \citep{wei2022chain,min2023recent,chang2024survey}.
+However, their performance usually improves with their sizes (i.e., the number of trainable parameters), which in turn is proportional to the computational cost of training and inference.
+One way to reduce this cost is \emph{network pruning}, which studies algorithms that remove parameters while minimizing performance degradation.
+This approach, extensively studied on Convolutional Neural Networks (CNNs) \citep{frankle2018lottery,lee2018snip,wang2020picking,evci2020rigging}, nowadays is mainly applied to pre-trained models \citep{touvron2023LLama,touvron2023LLama2,jiang2023mistral}.

-This shift has required a change of paradigm in pruning techniques: in fact, while in CNNs the main paradigm is iterative pruning (with re-training) \cite{frankle2018lottery}, with pre-trained models (such as LLMs) in most cases it is not possible to fully re-train such models, because (1) training data are often not accessible, and (2) full re-training would be anyway too expensive.
-This calls for ``exploiting'' as much as possible the information contained in a pre-trained model to obtain a performant sparse version of it, using weight's information \cite{jaiswal2024emergence}, activations \cite{sun2023simple,sun2024massive}, or reconstruction error \cite{frantar2023sparsegpt}, without the need for re-training.
+This shift has required a change of paradigm in pruning techniques: in fact, while in CNNs the main paradigm is iterative pruning (with re-training) \citep{frankle2018lottery}, with pre-trained models (such as LLMs), it is not possible in most cases to perform a full re-training, because (1) training data are often not accessible, and (2) full re-training would be anyway too expensive.
+This calls for ``exploiting'' as much as possible the information contained in a pre-trained model to obtain a performant sparse version of it, using weights' information \citep{jaiswal2024emergence}, activations \citep{sun2023simple,sun2024massive}, or reconstruction error \citep{frantar2023sparsegpt}, without the need for re-training.
 More recently, a new category of pruning algorithms, which we may call \emph{top-up} algorithms (i.e., methods that can be applied on top of a given pruning algorithm for LLMs), has emerged, aiming at further improving pruning performance.
-Such approaches can be divided into two categories: those that minimize the reconstruction error \cite{guo2024ebft,xu2024besa,zhang2024dynamic}, and those that impose non-uniform sparsity distribution modifying the block-wise sparsity \cite{yin2024outlier,lu2024alphapruning,li2024discovering}.
-The latter category is extremely effective on CNNs \cite{frankle2020pruning,su2020sanity}, while its application to LLMs has only recently emerged.
+Such approaches can be divided into two categories: those that minimize the reconstruction error \citep{guo2024ebft,xu2024besa,zhang2024dynamic}, and those that impose non-uniform sparsity distribution, modifying the block-wise sparsity \citep{yin2024outlier,lu2024alphapruning,li2024discovering}.
+The latter category is extremely effective on CNNs \citep{frankle2020pruning,su2020sanity}, while its application to LLMs has only recently emerged.